HarshilNaikk/blog/_posts/2022-04-18-Industries and Universities Apping Guide copy.md

 Once you have around 500 connections, you are good to go.

+Ideal Time to do this : Yesterday.
+DO THIS ASAP.

 # Databasing #
 You should start creating a Database of companies and professors you find relevant to your field.
 There's no need to give a lot of time daily to this.
 Around 30 mins to google and look up companies/professors doing research/work interesting to you would suffice.
 This database will be very handy when you start sending emails, and for keeping track of whom you applied to.